Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 Kernel distribution
 ~~~~~~~~~~~~~~~~~~~

-This tool leverages the `Tensorboard visualization toolkit
+This tool leverages the `TensorBoard visualization toolkit
 <https://www.tensorflow.org/tensorboard>`__ to draw the kernel distributions of a given model.
 The
 `plot_kernel_distribution
 <../api_reference/quantizeml_apis.html#quantizeml.analysis.plot_kernel_distribution>`__ API takes as
-inputs the model of interest and a path to save a preset Tensorboard configuration to display.
+inputs the model of interest and a path to save a preset TensorBoard configuration to display.
 The
 following command line will enable the histogram and boxplot displays:

 .. code-block:: bash